AlekEagle/cumulonimbus-docs/src/lib/cumulonimbus.md

 # Cumulonimbus

 ::: danger Warning
-This page is for v4 of the library.
-If you're using v3, it will no longer be maintained.
-Please refer to type definitions for v3.
+This page is no longer being updated.
+For the most up-to-date information, please refer to the JSDoc documentation inside the package.
 :::

 ## Interfaces, Types, and Subclasses